harrietckm/Hello-World3/README.md

 # Amplafi Opensource Tools Project#
 Welcome to Harriet's version
-![Opening the Eclipse Marketplace][OpenMarketplace] of the Amplafi opensource tools project.
+of the Amplafi opensource tools project.
 The goal of this project is to get a user up and running with all of the needed tools and source to work on the opensource projects.
+If you made it here, you successfully ignored all the clutter up above on this webpage.

 Note: at the moment this document will have a unix slant.